valkyron/devi777/README.md

 <!--
 **devi777/devi777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Exploring Voice and Facial recognition these days.  -->
+Exploring Mern stack and Docker/Kubernetes these days.  -->

-Currently pursuing M.Tech in CSE, I'm devoted towards Machine Learning and Computer Vision.
-My work mostly revolves around ML/Data Sciences.
+Currently pursuing M.Tech in CSE at IIT Jodhpur, I'm devoted towards Software Development.
+My work mostly revolves around SDE apps/ML projects.

-Have a keen interest in AI and its applications.

-Have some exposure in Computer Vision, App development and DBMS.
-Follow graphic designing, audio editing/production (FL Studio)
+Have some exposure in DL (keras, pytorch) and NLP.
+Follow Ethical Hacking and Graph-theoretic algorithms

 Have a intermediate level understanding of Data Structures and Algorithms with C++, 5 starred in Problem Solving & Python (Hackerrank)

 - 🔭 I’m currently working on ...
-Software & Data Engineering, Algorithms
+Edge & Fog Computing, MERN, DSA, Cryptography Algos
 - 💬 Ask me about ...
 ML, Data Science, Algorithms/Cpp
 - 📫 How to reach me: ...
 [Email](devansh007kaushik@gmail.com) and [Linkedin](https://www.linkedin.com/in/devanshkaushik/)
 - ⚡ Fun fact: ... love EDMs and football